 Be selective in what you display and avoid clutter or overloading your shelves.
 With a saucer placed underneath and a handy jug or watering can, indoor plants can make a beautiful addition to a curation of kitchenalia.

 One of the best things about open kitchen shelving is that it’s a look that can be worked into any style of home, from coastal to contemporary, country to classic Hamptons.
-Look to the style of your kitchen and your choices of cabinetry, brackets and shelf material to keep your shelving in line with the overall aesthetic and update often what is displayed to keep the look current.
+Look to the style of your kitchen and your choices of cabinetry, brackets and shelf material to keep your shelving in line with the overall aesthetic.
+Update what is displayed often to keep the look current.

-LED strip lights are easy to mount – even retrofit – and make task lighting energy efficient for your workspaces, while custom recessed lighting will need to be planned from the outset to allow for the installation of appropriate wiring.
-Motion sensor lights are another clever way to get light where and when you need it.
+LED strip lights are easy to mount – even retrofit – and make task lighting energy efficient for your workspaces.
+Meanwhile, custom recessed lighting will need to be planned from the outset to allow for the installation of appropriate wiring.
+There’s also the option of exploring wall sconces, or even cordless lamps to illuminate the zone.

 If the idea of open kitchen shelving does not appeal to you, you may prefer to opt for integrated cabinetry with storage behind closed doors.
 Another alternative to open shelves and a pretty way to have your crockery and glassware on display is behind glass.
 If you keep the design simple, generous kitchen shelves can be housed in cabinetry that’s close to hand and kept clean and orderly.